About MIT Center for Transportation & Logistics

 Deputy Director, MIT Center for Transportation & Logistics, Director, Integrated Supply Chain Management Program, Director, Supply Chain Exchange Program

 Jim Rice joined the MIT Center for Transportation and Logistics (CTL) in 1995 and he was appointed as the Deputy Director of the Center in 2007.
 In this capacity, he oversees several research and outreach programs, CTL Executive Education Programs, and outreach marketing activities.
 As part of these roles, Jim works with industry sponsors to develop research projects and educational and knowledge sharing events for the sponsors.
 He is also a Lecturer in the Supply Chain Management program teaching Supply Chain Finance.
 Prior to joining MIT, Jim managed manufacturing and distribution operations at Procter & Gamble and served as a sales and market manager at General Electric Company.
 Jim earned his MBA in Operations and Finance from Harvard Business School and a Bachelor’s Degree in Mechanical Engineering from the University of Notre Dame.

 Director, MIT Humanitarian Response Lab, Lecturer and Research Associate

 Dr. Goentzel is the founder and director of the MIT Humanitarian Response Lab in the MIT Center for Transportation & Logistics.
 His research focuses on meeting human needs in resource-constrained settings through better supply chain management, information systems, and decision support technology.
 Dr. Goentzel has created graduate-level courses in humanitarian logistics, international operations, and supply chain finance, and has extensive experience using simulation games to build intuition and leadership skills.
 Dr. Goentzel received a Ph.D. from the School of Industrial and Systems Engineering at the Georgia Institute of Technology, an M.S. in applied mathematics from Colorado State University, and a B.A. in mathematics from Tabor College with studies at the Technical University of Budapest (Hungary).

-Executive Director, Supply Chain Management Program, Lecturer, and Senior Research Director
+Former Executive Director, Supply Chain Management Program, Retired Lecturer, and Senior Research Director